ProfMcL/ECE231/Install_tools_windows.md

 # **THIS IS THE CURRENT, MOST UP-TO-DATE VERSION OF THIS DOCUMENT**

 # **Installing & testing programming tools on Windows machines**
-Prepared for ECE-231.
+Prepared for ECE-231 and ECE-304.
 This is version 2.0 of this install document

 This note provides instructions for downloading the VSCode editor and the WinAVR toolchain (compiler and other tools) onto a computer running Windows.
 You should be using an up-to-date version of Windows such as Win10 or Win11.